-Offered by the School of Computing and Informatics, the program takes an interdisciplinary approach to bridging the worlds of technology and business by preparing students to design and implement enterprise computing — including analytics, reporting, database management, and other software solutions systems — that can be applied in a wide range of industries.
+Offered by the School of Computing and Informatics, this interdisciplinary degree program bridges technology and business by preparing you to design and implement enterprise computing — including analytics, reporting, database management, networking, cybersecurity, and other software technology solutions systems — in a wide range of industries.

 That flexibility makes our graduates much more adaptable in their current careers, or transition to a new one.
 Informatics is used in every industry, including healthcare, large-scale retail, space exploration, entertainment, and other non-profit, for-profit, and governmental organizations.

 The master’s in informatics curriculum is the same online and on-campus, with courses in information sciences, human-computer interaction, information system analysis and design, telecommunications structure, and information architecture and management.

 The 33-hour core curriculum includes thesis and non-thesis tracks.

 Informatics and computing are among the fastest growing professions in the country.
-Indeed, the national job outlook for computing and information technology occupations is expected to grow faster than average (about 12%, depending upon the specific occupation) between now and the year 2024), according to the U.S. Bureau of Labor Statistics.
+The national job outlook for computing and information technology occupations is expected to grow faster than average (about 10%, depending upon the specific occupation) between now and the year 2029, according to the U.S. Bureau of Labor Statistics.

 Earning your Master of Science in Informatics will prepare you to help businesses and organizations meet the demands of today’s technological landscape.
 You’ll have the knowledge to create the information systems and other software solutions that make work, life, and industry run more smoothly.

 Located in Lafayette, LA, our master’s in informatics program is in the middle of a booming tech region nicknamed “Silicon Bayou.”
-Lafayette is home to the recently opened CGI, Perficient, and Enquero offices, and other companies have opened in other parts of the state, including GE, IBM, and CenturyLink only a short drive away.
+Lafayette is home to CGI, Perficient, and Enquero, and Techneaux offices, with GE, IBM, and CenturyLink only a short drive away.

 Career opportunities include: